 At the surface level, a typical day at Raging Bull Actors Studio can be seen as a bunch of actors rehearsing scenes and dialogues, gearing up to present a performance for directors.
 Beneath this surface is a systematic process that the actors go through, for a period of six months - a process that helps them understand that acting is an art that can be learnt, practiced and perfected.

 Raging Bull Actors Studio (RBAS) was started in 2007 by Jack Prabhu, a well-known acting trainer in film circles.
-He has trained actors for films, and has conducted several acting workshops to help actors understand the nuances of acting.
+RBAS trains actors for films, and conducts several workshops to help them understand the nuances of acting.
 In short, RBAS aims to redefine the art of acting and positively transform the upcoming era of Tamil cinema.

 The RBAS Mission